Home Warranty HVAC Coverage: What's Included, Limits & Replacement Rules

 Even when replacement is approved, many warranties apply age-based depreciation to the payout.
 This means you could receive significantly less than the cost of a brand-new unit.
 Always check your policy's depreciation clause before you need to use it.

-Refrigerant is one of the most misunderstood elements of home warranty HVAC coverage, and the rules just changed.
-Any new split system installed after January 1, 2026, must use refrigerant with a GWP less than 700, which has pushed the industry toward A2L refrigerants like R-32 and R-454B.
+Refrigerant is one of the most misunderstood elements of home warranty HVAC coverage, and the rules just changed again.
+Under the AIM Act, the commonly used A1 refrigerant R-410A can no longer be used in new equipment because it is above the 700 GWP threshold, pushing the industry toward A2L refrigerants like R-32 and R-454B.

-Here's the important update: The EPA finalized a rule update allowing older HVAC unit installations that use R-410A refrigerant until existing supplies of these HVAC units are depleted, with the rule becoming effective July 27, 2026.
-That means existing R-410A systems can still be repaired, but new full-system replacements will generally use A2L-compliant equipment.
+Here's the important update: The EPA published a final rule on May 26, 2026 (effective July 27, 2026) that allows the continued installation of HVAC units manufactured or imported prior to Jan.
+1, 2025 that use R-410A refrigerant until existing supplies are depleted.
+That means existing R-410A systems can still be repaired and pre-2025 inventory can still be installed, but new full-system replacements will overwhelmingly use A2L-compliant equipment.

 Base/Standard Plans